 In a study published in 2018, the researchers from Columbia evaluated the efficacy of lycopene intake in primary prevention of prostate cancer.
 The study obtained data from 27 articles including 22 case-control and 5 studies based on a systematic search of the literature published between the years 1990-2015.
 The case-control studies included 13,999 prostate cancer patients and 22,028 controls and the cohort studies included 187,417 patients out of which 8,619 were diagnosed with prostate cancer.
 (Juan Guillermo Cataño et al, Arch Esp Urol., 2018)

-The study found that high lycopene intake significantly reduced the risk of prostate cancer.
+The study found that high lycopene (extracted from tomatoes etc) intake significantly reduced the risk of prostate cancer suggesting improved prostate cancer prevention.
 However, since most of these findings were from observational studies, the researchers suggested high-quality clinical trials to establish these findings.

-Overall, intake of cooked tomatoes, lycopene and tomato products in moderate amounts may be good for reducing the risk of prostate cancer.
+Overall, intake of cooked tomatoes, lycopene and tomato products in moderate amounts may be good for reducing the risk of prostate cancer and support prostate cancer prevention.
 Other studies also suggest that tomatoes or tomato products ingested daily may help in protection from DNA damage, a surrogate endpoint biomarker for prostate cancer.
 (Sabine Ellinger et al, Curr Opin Clin Nutr Metab Care., 2006)